liftbridge-io/liftbridge/documentation/client_implementation.md

 explicitly, the servier will use the default configuration and that may be to disable compaction on the service side, which renders `CompactMaxGoroutines` to be unused.

+Note: if `OptimisticConcurrencyControl` is configured, you have to make sure manually that at least one `AckPolicy` is set.
+Otherwise, in case of concurrent publish, as the server dispatches error on `Ack`, failing to enable `AckPolicy` will result in the case where publishes are rejected by the server but the errors are not indicated on client side.

 ```go
 // CreateStream creates a new stream attached to a NATS subject.
 Subject is the